 ESSENTIAL CHINA TOWN WALKS, afternoon walking tour

-You will be meet your guide at subway MRT Hua Lam Phong station, exit number 1 on street side.
-Then local guide will you lead to visit lively Chinatown Bangkok by TUKTUK.
+You will be meet your guide at subway MRT Hua Lam Phong station, exit number 1 on the street side.
+The local guide will you lead to visit lively Chinatown Bangkok by TUKTUK.
 Set off on foot to explore this historic area’s shops, temples and markets.
 Start walk along the Song Wad Street where loaded of whole sell products/goods, then go through ‘Sampeng market’, the first wholesale market in Bangkok.

 Return to subway MRT Hua Lam Phong station by TUKTUK.